 The problem is that people are often unaware of security and privacy risks associated with RFID, likely because the technology remains largely invisible, uncontrollable and difficult to understand.
 To mitigate this problem, we contribute a collection of novel yet simple and inexpensive RFID tag designs (e.g., Figure 1 shows various working prototypes).
 Our tags provide reader awareness, where people get visual, audible, or tactile feedback as tags come into the range of RFID readers.
-Our tags also provide information control, where people can allow or disallow access to the information stored on tags by how they touch, orient, move, press, or illuminate them.
-That is, our designs make RFID interaction more visible, controllable, and intelligible, properties routinely proposed as important for Ubicomp systems [3,10,26].
+Our tags also provide information control, where people can allow or disallow access to the information stored on tags by how they touch, move, or press them.
+Besides tags with explicit control of RFID activity by a user, we introduce tags that provide implicit control by reacting to sensed properties, e.g., orientation, proximity, and illumination.
+Overall, our designs make RFID interaction more visible, controllable, and intelligible, properties routinely proposed as important for Ubicomp systems [3,10].

 We first review the related work on RFID privacy and security issues (real and perceived), and the various countermeasures proposed.
-We then briefly summarize and deconstruct RFID functionality and characteristics, and propose alternative RFID tag designs that implement awareness and control mechanisms.
+We then briefly summarize and deconstruct functionality and characteristics of RFID, and propose alternative tag designs that implement awareness and control mechanisms.
 Next, we provide a scenario envisioning how these new RFID tags could be used in everyday situations.
 We then list early feedback of our designs by a DIY community.
 Finally, we discuss limitations of our awareness and control mechanisms.